ibm-cloud-docs/vmwaresolutions/services/htcc_considerations.md

 * CPU: 4 vCPU
 * RAM: 16 GB
+* Disk:
-* Disk: 70 GB VMDK resident on vSAN in converged cluster
+  * For version 5.6: 70 GB VMDK resident on vSAN
+  * For version 6.1 or higher: 186 GB VMDK resident on vSAN
 * Network: Placed on VLAN-backed private portable network specified for management

 ### High availability